rsvasudev/LabReport2/index.md

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**
 Relevant arguments are the url and what's added on the end of the url once the server is started.
-_num_ is a relevant field as it helps creates a numbered list and is initially set to 0 and icnreases by one everytime someone adds a mesage.
+`num` is a relevant field as it helps creates a numbered list and is initially set to 0 and icnreases by one everytime someone adds a mesage.
-_thewords_ is also initally set to 0 and contains all the text displayed on the page.
+`thewords` is also initally set to 0 and contains all the text displayed on the page.

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**
-_num_ increases by one everytime an add-message request is submitted to create a numbered list _thewords_ just becomes a longer string every time a message is added.
+`num` increases by one everytime an add-message request is submitted to create a numbered list.
+For example after hello is added its value is 1 and then after hello again is added its value becomes 2.
+`thewords` just becomes a longer string every time a message is added.
+The value fo the string after all the commands were performed was "1. hello\n 2. hello again\n".

 ## Part 2